vaadin/kubernetes-kit/azure-kit-demo/README.md

 At http://localhost:8000/counter you find a counter which value is held in the UI.
 Pushing the "Increment" button increments the counter and keeps a log of the operation, tracking the hostname and address of the node currently serving the request.

-Now try to scale down your deploymen to a single pod:
+Now try to scale down your deployment to a single pod:

 ```
 # kubectl scale deployments/azure-kit-demo --replicas=1